WNYW: The Metromedia era (1957–1986)

 In May 1958, DuMont Broadcasting changed its name to the Metropolitan Broadcasting Corporation to distinguish itself from its former corporate parent.
 Four months later, on September 7, 1958, WABD's call letters were changed to WNEW-TV to match its radio sisters.
 The final major corporate transaction involving the station during 1958 occurred in December.
 Washington-based investor John Kluge acquired Paramount Pictures' controlling interest in Metropolitan Broadcasting and appointed himself as the company's chairman.
 Metropolitan Broadcasting began expanding its holdings across the United States, and changed its corporate name to Metromedia in 1961.
 However, the Metropolitan Broadcasting name was retained for Metromedia's TV and radio station properties until 1967.

 Final logo as WNEW-TV, used from 1984 to 1986.

 In the early 1960s, WNEW-TV was a leader in producing local children's shows.
 They included Romper Room (until 1966, when it moved to WOR-TV), The Sandy Becker Show and The Sonny Fox Show, which was later known as Wonderama.
 Bob McAllister took over hosting Wonderama in 1967 and by 1970 it was syndicated to the other Metromedia stations.
 WNEW-TV also originated The Jerry Lewis MDA Labor Day Telethon in 1966, and broadcast the program annually until 1986 when it moved to future sister station WWOR-TV, where it aired through 2012.
 In the early 1960s, the educational series Columbia Lectures in International Studies was shown on early weekday mornings, before Sandy Becker, and was distributed to other Metromedia stations.
 The station also aired cultural programs such as Festival of the Performing Arts.
 However, the station's prime time schedule during those years was dominated by reruns of recently concluded crime dramas such as Peter Gunn, Outlaws, and the 1950s edition of Dragnet, bringing the station some criticism for overly violent programming.
 In the 1970s, and early 1980s, local programming also included a weekly public affairs show hosted by Gabe Pressman, the New York edition of PM Magazine, and Midday Live, a daily talk/information show hosted by Lee Leonard, and later by Bill Boggs.
-The station also carried movies, cartoons, off-network sitcoms, drama series and a prime time nightly newscast at 10 p.m.
+The station also carried movies, cartoons, off-network sitcoms, drama series and a prime time nightly newscast at 10 pm.

 By the 1970s, channel 5 was one of the strongest independent stations in the country.
 Despite WOR-TV's and WPIX's eventual status as national superstations, WNEW-TV was the highest-rated independent in New York.
-From the early 1970s to the late 1980s, channel 5 was available as a regional superstation in large portions of the Northeastern United States, including most of Upstate New York, and sections of eastern Pennsylvania and southern New England.
+From the early 1970s to the late 1980s, channel 5 was available as a regional superstation in large portions of the Northeastern United States, including most of Upstate New York, and sections of eastern Pennsylvania, southern New England, and the Philadelphia market portion of New Jersey.